 Laser endoscopic cricopharyngeal myotomy.
 Cricopharyngeal muscle is the cause of dysphagia in Zenker’s and Cricopharyngeal dysphagia.
 The myotomy is performed without an incision and is an outpatient procedure.

 What are the risks related to laryngeal surgery?

 Surgery for laryngeal disorders is considered very safe, and the risk depends on the procedure.
 With framework surgery and implants, such as a thyroplasty, there can be complications related to surgery and general anesthesia, such as bleeding or infection.
 According to Dr. Young, the biggest risk with phonosurgery is scarring.
 “One of the complicated things about surgery on the larynx is that if it scars, it will change the character of the voice,” he says.
 “So the surgery has to be very delicate.”

 “Our team is really trained to minimize trauma to the vocal chords and to preserve or restore the voice," Dr. Young says.
 "We apply a lot of specific surgical techniques.
 Using lasers really minimizes the risk.”

 What makes Yale Medicine’s approach unique?

 Yale Medicine’s Speech and Swallow Program offers specialized medical, rehabilitative, and surgical options for diagnosing and treating voice, airway and swallowing disorders.
-The program’s multidisciplinary team provides coordinated, comprehensive care for adults and children of all ages.
+The program’s team provides coordinated, comprehensive care for adults and children of all ages.